Draghi calls for more government spending to support growth

 Draghi was quoted Monday by the Financial Times as saying: “Our policies will continue to work, albeit at a slower pace than if governments were spending more.”

-Draghi said that “we have countries that have fiscal space and don’t use it.”
-He added that the 19 countries that use the euro need to set up a central spending capacity since individual governments tend to follow their own priorities and not those of the currency union.
+“We have countries that have fiscal space and don’t use it,” he said.

+He argued that the 19 countries that use the euro need to set up a central spending capacity since individual governments tend to follow their own priorities and not those of the currency union.

-Some governments including that of Germany, the biggest eurozone member, have resisted setting up a central fiscal fund and increasing deficit spending.
+France has proposed setting up such a central eurozone fund but other countries, including Germany, the biggest eurozone member, have successfully limited its size and confined its purpose to promoting pro-business reforms instead of stabilizing the economy in times of trouble.

+Germany has continued to run budget surpluses although they have become smaller in recent budgets.
+A package of measures aimed at reducing carbon dioxide emissions as part of the campaign against global warming does involve more spending.
+But analysts at Deutsche Bank report that it is “no game changer” in budget terms because the spending will be largely offset by additional revenue.